zhenghao-li/Data_Mining/EX2/Exercise2.md

 </table>

-From the differences in average RMSEs, we can see that four variables have very strong impact on prices: waterfront, NewConstruction, livingArea \* heating, and livingArea \* fuel.
-However, other variables are not such strong drivers of prices from the perspective of RMSE.
+From the difference in RMSE, we can see that five variables have very strong impact on prices: waterfront, newConstruction, livingArea \* heating, and livingArea \* fuel and centralAir.
+Other variables are not strong drivers of prices from the a perspective of RMSE.

+Hence, coefficients and RMSE tell us some different results about which variables and interactions are driving prices more.
+By coefficients, variables like lotSize, heaing, and fuel are strong in driving prices while according to the RMSE they have no such significant impact on prices.
+And variables like livingArea \* heating are important to drive prices based on RMSE but their magnitudes are too samll from the perspective of coefficients.
+Combining the results of two approaches, it may be less disputable to conclude that waterfront, newConstruction, and centralAir are three most important factors in driving prices.

 ## Question 3: The Performance of KNN Method